 Since caregiving can make you sick (or sicker), it’s important for caregivers to take necessary measures to stay as healthy as possible.
 Certainly, if you’re sick yourself, you won’t be able to provide care for your loved one.
 I realize it’s difficult for caregivers to find the time, money and emotional energy needed to tend to their own health.
 But don’t give up on yourself and your health care needs!

 Try to manage your stress.

-Many caregivers develop stress related illnesses, which can shorten their lifespan and reduce their quality of life.
+As pointed out earlier, the stress of caregiving can make you sick.
+Stress-related illnesses can shorten a caregiver’s lifespan and reduce the quality of life.
 Reducing your stress as much as possible can help, but it’s easier said than done.